Mobile Menu Button

 • Professional Portfolio and other documentation of competence

 The SDCDA Program classes are offered during hours convenient for people who work with young children during the day.
-The following SDCDA courses address the eight training areas required by the Council for the national CDA assessment procedures:

 For more information about SDCDA training available in your area, enrollment procedures and program costs, contact a regional Early Childhood Enrichment site.